coliveira4/CS32-DataStruc-and-Algo/README.md

 # Project-1
-Data Structures and Alg first project
+Data Structures and Alg first project: OOP Practice
-A game consisting of rats whomove around an arena randomly and a player character who drops poison that will kill rats after two consumptions.
-The player can be controlled with the keys or move automatically withthe most intelligent move by pressing the space bar
+A terminal computer game consisting of rats who randomly move around an arena and a player character who drops poison that will kill rats after two consumptions.
+The player can be controlled with keystrokes or move automatically with the most intelligent move by pressing the space bar.